Business Finance Guides

 There are numerous methods to secure the investment required when starting up.
 This article shows ways to secure £100,000 from a variety of sources.

-A look at the types of loans available from banks, local and central Government and other reliable sources.
+A look at the types of loans available from banks, local and central Government, and other reliable sources to fund your start-up or expansion.

-This article contains vital information on the Government grants that are available in the UK.
+This article contains vital information on the types of government grants available to UK-based businesses including current EU funding sources.

 Finance While Running a Business